flecoqui/TestRESTAPIServices/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a REST API  hosted on Azure App Service, Azure Function, Virtual Machine and Azure Kubernetes Service.
-Moreover, the applications and functions source code  will be stored on github and automatically deployed on Azure.
+This template allows you to deploy a REST API  hosted on Azure App Service, Azure Function, Azure Virtual Machine, Azure Container Instance and Azure Kubernetes Service.
+Moreover, the REST API service will be directly deployed from github towards Azure App Service, Azure Function, Azure Virtual Machine and Azure Container Registry.

+The REST API (api/values) is actually an JSON echo service, if you send a Json string in the http content, you will receive the same Json string in the http response.
+Below a curl command line to send the request:

+curl -d '{"name":"0123456789"}' -H "Content-Type: application/json"  -X POST   https://<hostname>/api/values

+Moreover, you can get some information about the performances of this service using another REST API (api/test).
+Below a curl command line to retrieve the performance counters:

+curl  -H "Content-Type: application/json"  -X POST   https://<hostname>/api/test

 ![](https://raw.githubusercontent.com/flecoqui/TestRESTAPIServices/master/Docs/1-architecture.png)

+# DEPLOY THE REST API ON AZURE FUNCTION, APP SERVICE, VIRTUAL MACHINE, CONTAINER INSTANCE, KUBERNETES SERVICE

+This chapter describe how to deploy the rest API automatically on :
+**Azure Function**
+**Azure App Service**
+**Azure Virtual Machine**
+**Azure Container Instance**
+**Azure Kubernetes Service**
+with 3 command lines.

+## PRE-REQUISITES
+First you need an Azure subscription.
+You can subscribe here:  https://azure.microsoft.com/en-us/free/ . </p>
+Moreover, we will use Azure CLI v2.0 to deploy the resources in Azure.
+You can install Azure CLI on your machine running Linux, MacOS or Windows from here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

+The first Azure CLI command will create a resource group.
+The second  Azure CLI command will deploy an Azure Function, an Azure App Service and a Virtual Machine using an Azure Resource Manager Template.
+In order to deploy Azure Container Instance or Azure Kubernetes Service a Service Principal is required to pull the container image from Azure Container Registry, unfortunately as today it's not possible to create Azure Service Principal with an Azure Resource Manager Template, we will use a PowerShell script on Windows or a Bash script on Linux to deploy the Azure Container Instance and  Azure Kubernetes Service.

 ## CREATE RESOURCE GROUP: